Sometimes a little muscle soreness can be pleasant: You worked hard and reached a new level of athleticism or strength.

 In fact, the most effective ways to accelerate recovery and reduce muscle soreness is with food.
 By using a few simple (and delicious) nutrition strategies you can target multiple systems in the body that get beat down by training.

-For example, drinking caffeinated coffee can accelerate recovery by both reducing muscle soreness and restoring CNS function so you recuperate strength faster after an intense workout.
+For example, drinking caffeinated coffee can accelerate recovery by both reducing muscle soreness and restoring Central Nervous System function so you recuperate strength faster after an intense workout.

 Here are ten more amazing foods that help reduce muscle pain and speed recovery so that you can hit it hard again and get more out of your body whether your goal is performance, muscle, or fat loss.